 - Common Mistakes and their consequences

-- Context and relationship to the UK Code
+- Context and relationship to the UK Corporate Governance Code 2018

 - 9 Principles applicable to all companies